-France bans contested chemical BPA in food packagingDecember 13th, 2012 in Health /
+France bans contested chemical BPA in food packagingDecember 13, 2012 in Medicine & Health / Health

 The French parliament voted Thursday to ban the use of bisphenol A, a chemical thought to have a toxic effect on the brain and nervous system, in baby food packaging next year and all food containers in 2015.